 Family Law is an area of the law that deals with family-related matters and domestic relations.
 Ms. Spiegel has extensive experience in all aspects of family law.
 She has represented clients in divorces, child abuse, child custody, adoption, juvenile court and in guardianships for special needs children and the elderly.
 Since 1993 she has been a member of the Bergen County Youth Services Commission serving in many capacities including the Chair of the Commission.
 Ms. Spiegel also currently sits on the Bergen County Steering Committee for the NJ Council on Juvenile Justice System Improvement.
 Ms. Spiegel is available to mediate all family matters.

 A legal guardian is a person who has the legal authority to care for the personal and property interests of another person.
 Ms. Spiegel works with families seeking to obtain guardianship of a loved one who is unable to take care of him/herself including special needs children and the elderly.
 Guardianships can only be obtained by court order.

 Probate and Estate Administration deals with matters after a person has died.
 Ms. Spiegel assists families whose loved ones have passed away, with or without a Last Will and Testament, to probate the estate and comply with inheritance and death tax requirements as well as distribution of the estate either in accordance with the decedent’s Will or state intestacy (without a Will) statutes.

 Real Estate Law

 Real Estate Law encompasses any matters pertaining to buying, selling, or renting property.
-Ms. Spiegel represents parties in the purchase, and sale of residential real estate and landlords and tenants in residential and commercial leases.
+Ms. Spiegel represents parties in the purchase, and sale of residential and commercial real estate and landlords and tenants in residential and commercial leases.